• Facebook

 How To Make Homemade Buttermilk [Video]

-I almost never have store bought buttermilk in the fridge.
-And so I always rely on homemade buttermilk substitutes when making sweet or savory recipes.
-Today I’ll share with you 6 ways how you can make easy diy buttermilk at home.
+I rarely have store-bought buttermilk in the fridge.
+And so, I always rely on homemade buttermilk substitutes when making sweet or savory recipes.
+Today I’ll share with you six ways how you can make easy DIY buttermilk at home.

 updated post form 2010